Presenter of the Year Competition

-- Advocate a solution to a problem concerning people who attend the University of Arkansas and/or live in the City of Fayetteville, Washington County, or Northwest Arkansas in general.
-Your solution can be a public policy change or a change in individual behavior.
+- Makes the audience aware of a problem concerning people who attend the University of Arkansas and/or live in the City of Fayetteville, Washington County, or Northwest Arkansas in general.
+Do not propose a solution to this problem; your goal is to make the audience aware of it.

-- Support its claims through clearly, succinctly given evidence (e.g. statistics or testimonials).
+- Supports its claims through clearly, succinctly given evidence (e.g. statistics or testimonials).

-- Teach the audience something as well as engages the audience through effective delivery and mastery of content.
+- Teaches the audience something as well as engages the audience through effective delivery and mastery of content.
 All topics should be timely, interesting, and, of course, focused on a local issue.

-- Be delivered extemporaneously; 1-2 white, one-sided 4x6” notecards will be permitted.
+- Is delivered extemporaneously; 1-2 white, one-sided 4x6" notecards will be permitted.
 Contestants must use visual aids – such as a prop, slideshow, or Prezi.
-Contestants using slides must have a minimum of 5 slides (we recommend not using a title slide); bring your own USB drive the day of the contest with your slides on them.
-No podium will be provided to speakers.
+Contestants using slides should bring their slides on a USB/thumb/flash drive.

 If you’re really interested in how your speech will be assessed, take a look at the judge’s scorecard.